Startr/WEB-flask/README.md

 # WEB-flask
-A Python startr web application built with flask and a little love.
+A Python startr web application built with Flask and a little love... oh and SWUP for smooth page transitions.